Gcp 180808 051 Compressed For Web

 There are a number of other activities you can try to enjoy the winter in Niseko.

-Concierge can help you with arranging any of these, including snowmobiling, snowshoeing and cross-country skiing and sightseeing tours to nearby areas.
+Concierge can help you with arranging any of these, such as snowmobiling or snowshoeing and cross-country skiing.
 If you have something else in particular you would like to try, please contact the Concierge for recommendations.

 About Ski/Snowboard Lessons